This FAQ should address your questions about using technology in the classrooms. For specific instructions by room, please see the Classroom Guides.

 Many registrar spaces have outlets to support a wired (ethernet) cable connection to the campus wired network.
 You will need to bring your own CAT 5e cable.

-Is there adequate Wi-Fi in the hybrid classrooms?
+Is there adequate Wi-Fi in the classrooms?

 Wireless connectivity is provided across all campus buildings and in many outdoor areas.
 CMU-SECURE is the preferred wireless network for students, faculty and staff and will be listed in your available networks if you are on campus.
 If you are having issues with your wireless connection, please contact the Computing Service Help Center at firstname.lastname@example.org or 412-268-4357 (HELP) and include the date and room/location.

-Devices and Sharing
+Hybrid/Remote Devices and Sharing

-Yes.
-Zoom allows for iOS screen sharing from iPhone and iPad using the Zoom desktop client.
+If teaching in a hybrid or remote modality, Zoom allows for iOS screen sharing from iPhone and iPad using the Zoom desktop client.
 Visit Sharing your screen (iOS) with the Zoom Desktop Client for more information.

 Can I share a camera view of both the instructor and students at the same time?